Sexyman stings “Saints”; Sakal reveals strain of 2017 and why Shiva Boys withdrew Naps protest

 “Let them watch it on tv!”

-Ryan noted that even SportsMax seemed to frown on the defending champions.
-Shiva Boys have not had a live game, he claimed, since their opener against Naparima College.
+Ryan noted that even on SportsMax the defending champions don’t seem to be in favour; Shiva Boys have not had a live game, he claimed, since their opener against Naparima College.

 “We wasn’t looking for the type of fight we get this year and where they bring the fight,” said Ryan. “[…] But we will learn.
 We will learn.”

-Last week, Shiva Boys tried their hand in the boardroom too with a protest against 19 year old Naparima College midfielder Rushawn Murphy, who is in his sixth year and third high school since sitting CAPE—he previously attended East Mucurapo and then Malick Secondary—but is yet to take his CXC exam.
+Last week, Shiva Boys tried their hand in the boardroom too with a protest against 19-year-old Naparima College midfielder Rushawn Murphy, who is in his sixth year and third high school since sitting SEA—he previously attended East Mucurapo and then Malick Secondary—but is yet to take his CXC exam.

 “I know I had a very valid case but my boys were put through a lot of torture because of what was going on in the boardroom; boys play hard and sometimes there are bad fouls [during the game] and they say ‘small thing’ and shake each other’s hands and go on.